cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 .. tutorial:: Scheduling Tutorial <tutorial-scheduling>

-The :cylc:conf:`[scheduling]` section of the :cylc:conf:`flow.cylc` file defines what tasks exist in the worklow, in a :term:`dependency graph <graph>`, and when they should run, relative to each other and to constraints such as :term:`clock triggers <clock trigger>`, :term:`external triggers <external trigger>`, and :term:`internal queues <internal queue>`
+The :cylc:conf:`[scheduling]` section of the :cylc:conf:`flow.cylc` file defines what tasks exist in the workflow, in a :term:`dependency graph <graph>`, and when they should run, relative to each other and to constraints such as :term:`clock triggers <clock trigger>`, :term:`external triggers <external trigger>`, and :term:`internal queues <internal queue>`